NexusFuzzy/RDBye/README.md

 # Remarks
 rdbye relies on a screen resolution of 1690x920 to find the correct buttons.
 Please ensure that you are using this screen resolution within your virtual machine

+# Pivoting on existing IP addresses
+You might be interested in another tool I created (pyvot) to get more IP addresses you could be interested in: https://github.com/NexusFuzzy/pyvot

 # Known issues
 If you get the error `Xlib.error.DisplayConnectionError: Can't connect to display ":0": b'Authorization required, but no authorization protocol specified\n'`